m-k-S/m-k-S.github.io/_posts/2021-10-14-the-monochromatic-laser.md

 $$T = \frac{(1-R)^{2}}{1-2 R \cos \delta+R^{2}} = \frac{1}{1 + F \sin^2 \frac{\delta}{2}},$$

 where $R$ is the \textit{reflectance} of the mirrors, and $F = \frac{4R}{(1-R)^2}$ is the \textit{finesse}.
 From these equations, if we take $n=1$, we can see that transmission is maximized when $\ell \cos \theta$ is an integer multiple of the wavelength.
 Therefore, in practice, we direct our light source at the cavity at an angle of $\theta = 0$, tune the length using a piezoelectric actuator (identical to the one used to tune the ECDL diffraction grating), and place a photodetector at the cavity `exit'.
 Thus, if the initial length of the cavity is known, as we vary the length using the piezo actuator, we can determine the wavelength of the light from the photodetector readings.
 This can be used as an error signal that then allows us to tune the parameters that determine the frequency of our light source.
+(Pound-Drever-Hall)

 ## Saturated Absorption Spectroscopy